 » More information and tickets: London Zoo

-An ice skating show at London’s O2 Stadium, where various Disney characters will appear, including Moana, Maui, Anna, Elsa, Rapunzel, Ariel, Belle, Beast, Mickey Mouse, Minnie Mouse, Donald Duck and Goofy.
+An ice skating show at London’s O2 Stadium, where various Disney characters will make an appearance, including Moana, Maui, Anna, Elsa, Rapunzel, Ariel, Belle, Beast, Mickey Mouse, Minnie Mouse, Donald Duck and Goofy.
 A whole Christmas experience that the little ones will not forget!

 Where: O2 Stadium.